 Try out the methods mentioned below to make your re-integration into the workforce a cakewalk:

 1. Figure out the work options

-Before you start the job hunting process, factor in the time you are willing to devote to your professional pursuit while not disturbing the family requirements.
-You can consider taking up a full-time job or work part-time.
+Before you start the job-hunting process, factor in the time you are willing to devote to your professional pursuit while not disturbing the family requirements.
+You can consider taking up a full-time job or working part-time.
 You can also opt for a job share alternative (a mutually agreeable arrangement in which two employees share the work and the payment of a single full-time job).

 Take into account the flexibility offered at the workplace, babysitting facility at your workplace or in the desired vicinity, distance and the commuting time as well.
 Also, it won’t be a bad idea to reconnect with your old employees, so you can restart from a place of familiarity.

 Organize a solid structure where you have the contingencies covered if your domestic help takes a sudden leave or you are required to travel for work at the same time as your spouse.
 Pitch in support of your friends and family in case of any disruption of your schedule.

 It is a given that it is a time-consuming and incremental exercise to build a functional system that is fully operative, even when some of the things fall apart back home.
 So, be patient and intuitive.
 Trust yourself and cut yourself some slack till you have finally devised a plan that is the perfect foil for maintaining a work-life balance.

 Now that you have two work schedules – one at the domestic front and the other within your professional capacity, shared communication with your partner is your holy grail.